cwarden45/Miller_Red_Jungle_Fowl_MHCY/Part2_Annotation/Gene_Annotation_Iterations/Additional_Revision_Details/README.md

 Examples for Contig1 are provided within this subfolder of the GitHub repository.

+With that set of parameters, the **a FASTA file with transcripts defined from manually revised annotations** at a given time were provided as input to MAKER as "*EST Evidence*".
+Such a file could be created with code similar to provided [here](https://github.com/cwarden45/Miller_Red_Jungle_Fowl_MHCY/tree/main/Part2_Annotation/Gene_Annotation_Iterations/Annotation_Update_Example).

 For visualization purposes, those files were filtered with the command `grep CDS $IN > $OUT`, and the CDS exons annotations were combined between the 4 contigs to provide 1 file that can be used for visualization in a program like [IGV](https://software.broadinstitute.org/software/igv/).

 ## The "source" column in the gene annotation GTF